Lywald/NovelBuilderAI/README.md

 # NovelBuilderAI -- HQ Writing Tool
 Use AI (Anthropic's Claude) to generate HIGH QUALITY novel world background & characters & story plots from the ground up (it does not write the prose)

 Warning: **it costs one dollar** to generate all of the cells.
 The quality though, is unmatched.
 It is State-of-the-art technology.

-There is no way around that.
+There is no way around the price.
 I am giving the code for free but the AI, it is not in my hands.

 Examples are worth a thousand words: